kablamo/vim-git-log/README.md

     :RibbonSave

 This will place a tag named __ribbon at origin/master.
-Basically you are bookmarking our current spot with a 'ribbon'.
+Basically you are bookmarking our current spot with a `ribbon`.

 **Next**, use Fugitive to pull down the latest changes made by your fellow conspirators from the remote repository.